pgeu/pgeu-system/docs/confreg/emails.md

 External emails are emails sent from the conference address(es) to recipients who are (not yet?) registered for the conference.
-This allows sending to arbitrary email addresses, from a selectino of all the pre-configured addresses on the conference.
+This allows sending to arbitrary email addresses, from a selection of all the pre-configured addresses on the conference.
 The sender name will always be set to the name of the conference.